-The AutoUpgrade Utility simplifies the task of upgrading and converting your earlier release Oracle Database to Oracle Database 19c.
+The AutoUpgrade Utility simplifies the task of upgrading and converting your earlier release Oracle Database to a later Oracle Database release using the multitenant architecture.

-- AutoUpgrade Configuration File for Non-CDB Upgrades on the Same System Use this example to see how you can upgrade your non-CDB Oracle Database - AutoUpgrade with Source and Target Database Homes on Same Server (Typical) When your Oracle Database Source and Target Oracle homes are installed on the same physical server, use this example.
+- Non-CDB to PDB Upgrade Guidelines and Examples Before conversion, back up your datafiles and database, and follow the guidelines for your source Oracle Database release. - AutoUpgrade Configuration File for Non-CDB Upgrades on the Same System Use this example to see how you can upgrade your non-CDB Oracle Database - AutoUpgrade with Source and Target Database Homes on Same Server (Typical) When your Oracle Database Source and Target Oracle homes are installed on the same physical server, use this example.